 When it comes to automatic covers, the less rounded the corners of the pool the better.

-Also, pools with automatic covers need perfectly straight walls so the cover can run unobstructed through the cover track.
+Also, pools with automatic covers need perfectly straight walls so that the cover can run unobstructed through the cover track.

 As any experienced fiberglass pool installer can tell you, not all designs come from the manufacturing plant that way.
 Some are much better than others.